awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 Access keys consist of an access key ID and a secret access key\.
 They are used to sign programmatic requests that you make to AWS\.
 AWS users need their own access keys to make programmatic calls to AWS from the AWS CLI, Tools for Windows PowerShell, the AWS SDKs, or direct HTTP calls using the API operations for individual AWS services\.

-If your organization uses AWS Single Sign\-On \(AWS SSO\), your users can sign in to Active Directory, a built\-in AWS SSO directory, or [another identity provider \(IdP\) connected to AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.
+If your organization uses AWS IAM Identity Center \(successor to AWS Single Sign\-On\) \(IAM Identity Center\), your users can sign in to Active Directory, a built\-in IAM Identity Center directory, or [another identity provider \(IdP\) connected to IAM Identity Center](https://docs.aws.amazon.com/singlesignon/latest/userguide/manage-your-identity-source-idp.html)\.
 They can then be mapped to an IAM role that enables them to run AWS CLI commands or call AWS API operations without the need for IAM user access keys\.
-To learn more, see [Configuring the AWS CLI to use AWS Single Sign\-On](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) in the *AWS Command Line Interface User Guide*\.
+To learn more, see [Configuring the AWS CLI to use AWS IAM Identity Center \(successor to AWS Single Sign\-On\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html) in the *AWS Command Line Interface User Guide*\.

 **Note**
 This control is not supported in Africa \(Cape Town\) or Europe \(Milan\)\.